zoonoo/azure-docs.ko-kr/articles/active-directory/user-help/active-directory-passwords-reset-register.md

 ---
-title: 등록 하 여 고유한 암호 재설정-Azure AD
+title: Register authentication info to reset your own password - Azure AD
-description: 관리자 도움 없이 자신의 암호를 재설정할 수 있도록 Azure AD 셀프 서비스 암호 재설정에 대 한 인증 데이터를 등록 합니다.
+description: Register your authentication method information for Azure AD self-service password reset, so you can reset your own password without administrator help.
 services: active-directory
 author: eross-msft
 manager: daveba